Varanus92/RF-Yagi-Antennas/README.md

-after that i have build the actual Yaggi - for this picture i am greatful thanks to Tal Yehuda that allowed me to use his :
+after that i have build the actual Yagi - for this picture i am grateful to Tal Yehuda that allowed me to use his :

 ![](pic/Yaggi_build.png)